Skip to main content

 Enums in RescriptRelay

-Enums are modelled as polymorphic variants in RescriptRelay.
+Enums are modelled as variants in RescriptRelay.
 Here's an example.
 Imagine the following GraphQL schema:

 enum TicketStatus {